1aman1/EffectiveSTL/Associative-Containers/item-23/README.md

 __Consider replacing associative containers with sorted vectors__

-* Many STL programmers, when faced with the need for a data structure offering fast lookups, immediately think of the standard associative containers, set, multiset, map, and multimap.
+* When we are faced with the need for a data structure offering fast lookups, we immediately think of the standard associative containers, set, multiset, map, and multimap.

 * If lookup speed is really important, it's almost certainly worthwhile to consider the nonstandard hashed containers as well